-One of the great realities that Paul rejoices in and points out, is that Jesus' death brought about our reconciliation (assuming you trust/love Jesus).
-Prior to our salvation we were by position, outsiders (alienated) from right relationship with God proving our opposition to Him by our thoughts and actions.
-Yet the good news is that God has not abandoned us in our brokenness/rebellion (which leads to death), but has lovingly done something about it which can be summarized by, Jesus "made peace (with us) by the blood of his cross."
-(Col 1:23)
+One of the great realities that Paul rejoices in is that Jesus' death brought about our reconciliation (assuming you trust/ love Jesus).
+Prior to our salvation we were by position, outsiders and alienated from right relationship with God.
+We demonstrated our opposition to Him through our thoughts and actions.
+The good news is that in spite of our rebellion God has not abandoned us but has lovingly done something to bring us into right relationship with him - Jesus "made peace with us by the blood of his cross."
+(Col 1:23).